-The total cost of the program is approximately $17,600.
-The cost includes a program fee of $8,000 and individual course fees of $1,200 per course (8 total courses).
+The total cost of the program is approximately $17,608.
+The cost includes a program fee of $8,000 (which covers administrative costs of the program, as well as reimbursement for GRE courses, reimbursement for conference travel, a career center alumni membership for UC alum, poster printing for conferences, computer lab printing, and event expenses - including meals at career panels and welcome/celebration dinners) and course fees of $9,608 ($300.25 per unit for a total of 32 units).
 The program fee is due a few weeks before Fall classes start, and the individual course fees are due before the end of Week 2 of each quarter.

 Because our post-bacc program is a certificate program (and not a degree-granting program), state and federal finanical aid is not available for our program.
 However, private financing/loans is available through preferred UC lenders: http://ce.uci.edu/courses/access_uci/assistance.aspx.